 Meet Nicole – Juris Doctor

-Nicole Williamson wanted a law degree to improve her knowledge of commercial law and to understand the requirements of company directors.
-She completed the Juris Doctor with RMIT as the course ticked all the boxes for her.
-She was admitted to practitice and went on to work for a financial and corporate law firm.
+Nicole Williamson wanted to improve her knowledge of commercial law, and understand the requirements of company directors.
+After completing a Juris Doctor with RMIT, she was admitted to practice and went on to work for a financial and corporate law firm.